jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 Previous drafts:

-If you and your brand are interested in knowing every time a customer Tweets a photo about your company or product, regardless of whether it was uploaded directly to Twitter or another popular social platform?

- url:"flickr.com"
 This particular search would return activities where there is a link from flickr.com.
 On the other hand, if you’re merely interested in any time your product or company appears in a URL in a Tweet, you could do this: url:PiedPiper

 This take on the url: operator would return any activity where “PiedPiper” token appears anywhere in the URL - whether it is from PiedPiper.com or even someting like this: http://www.networkworld.com/community/blog/valley-startup-spotlight-piedpiper-makes-social-media-fire-hose-seem-small